Sky-Captain-13/foundry/alt5e/README.md

 ![image](https://i.imgur.com/ngzG3K7.png)

 ## Patch Notes
+### Version 1.7.3
+* Confirmation dialog when deleting an item fixed.
+Was throwing an error due to stupid deprecated function bullshit.

 ### Version 1.7.2
 * Corrects error thrown by Foundry v9.238 when attempting to edit an item from the Favorites section
 * Fixed an issue that would send Known Languages to chat when editing your languages